nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 ## 🫐 🟡  What is colliderect?

 > ####  The `colliderect` method is useful when you want to see if two rectangles overlap, rather than just checking if a point is inside a rectangle.

+>    Checking if two rectangles are touching, we say 'we’re looking at if they overlap'